Paras0072/Ecommerce-Api/README.md

 # Order

 POST   /:userId"                   : For placing the order

 GET    /orderhistory/:userId"      : For getting Order history

-GEt    /orderdetails/:orderId" : For getting Order Details
+GET    /orderdetails/:orderId"     : For getting Order Details

-POST /api/orders/place-order: Place an order.

 ## Authentication
 Authentication is required for certain endpoints.
 Use your preferred authentication method (JWT, OAuth, etc.) and secure sensitive endpoints.